manonpbart/Machine-Learning-for-Optical-Communication/README.md

 #### Dataset creation

 For machine learning tasks, large data sets must be created.
-The data set generation and a full denoising convolutional autoencoder is presented in **beam_project/examples/GenerativeModel.ipynb**
+The data set generation and a full denoising convolutional autoencoder is presented in **beam_project/examples/GenerativeModel.ipynb** or **beam_project/examples/SimpleClass.ipynb**

 Using the beam simulation package, data sets can be created using